 Instead of building complex, bespoke, and difficult to manufacture and maintain pumping and control systems, we began with the technology and the user in mind.
-Using proprietary methods of insulin measurement, we were able to eschew complex mechanisms and instead built a product candidate using only parts from high volume consumer electronics manufacturing lines, breaking the cost vs functionality curve that has existed in the insulin pump space and representing the first truly modern insulin pump design.
-This is We consider this to be a new kind of product for a new kind of patient.
+Using proprietary methods of insulin measurement, we were able to eschew complex mechanisms and instead built a product, candidate our MODD1, using only parts from high volume consumer electronics manufacturing lines, breaking the cost vs functionality curve that has existed in the insulin pump space and representing the first truly modern insulin pump design.
+We consider this to be a new kind of product for a new kind of patient.

-The production models of our low-cost insulin pump have passed many of the tests required In January 2024, we submitted a 510(k) premarket notification to submit to the FDA for 510(k) clearance to market them in the United States Food and Drug Administration ("FDA") for our MODD1 insulin pump.
-In March 2024, we received comments from the FDA on our submission, and we are in the process of completing and demonstrating that we can pass the formal tests, responding to those comments.
-A good part of our focus has shifted to implementing managing the operational capability process of preparing to manufacture move our initial production models of line to our pump product in low volume manufacturing partner, Phillips-Medisize, a large tier-one medical device manufacturer, which will manage and ensure operate our production to produce products for human use.
-We believe that this manufacturing flow can Phillips-Medisize will be successfully outsourced able to a tier-one contract manufacturer with the ability to rapidly scale to higher volumes at lower cost.
-We continue to devote substantial time and resources, including exhibiting at major diabetes conferences, to better understand the needs and preferences of Almost Pumpers and the specific patient/provider/payor requirements to motivate change from MDI, MDI therapy.
+In January 2024, we submitted a 510(k) premarket notification to the United States Food and Drug Administration ("FDA") for our MODD1 insulin pump.
+In March September 2024, we received comments clearance from the FDA on to market and sell our submission, and we are MODD1 product in the process of responding United States.
+We plan to those comments, launch this pump in a single region during the quarter ending September 30, 2025.
+We expect to submit our successor product, our Pivot pump, which is a tubeless pump product, for clearance by October 31, 2025.
+A good part of our focus has shifted to managing the process of preparing to move our initial production line to our manufacturing partner, Phillips-Medisize, Phillips Medisize, a Molex company, a large tier-one medical device manufacturer, which will manage and operate our production to produce products for human use.
+We believe that Phillips-Medisize Phillips Medisize will be able to rapidly scale our production to higher volumes at lower cost.
+We continue to devote substantial time and resources, including exhibiting at major diabetes conferences, to better understand the needs and preferences of Almost Pumpers and the specific patient/provider/payor requirements to motivate change from MDI therapy.
 By making the bolus delivery at meals simple, we believe we will drive improved health outcomes.

-MODD1 has several distinguishing features:
+MODD1 Our Pivot product has several distinguishing features:

 1 - The pump has a simple button to press to deliver insulin as the patient requires it.
-The electronic pump uses a simple motor and for rotating a cam to motivate the insulin into the patient along with a low power Bluetooth and near-field communication (NFC) chips to optionally allow the patient to communicate with their smart phone, tablet, or other mobile computing platform.
-Our mobile device application will be included in our 510(k) submission and will be a part of our introductory product.
+The electronic pump uses a simple motor for rotating a cam to motivate the insulin into the patient along with a low power Bluetooth and near-field communication (NFC) chips to optionally allow the patient to communicate with their smart phone, tablet, or other mobile computing platform.

+Our mobile device application is included in our 510(k) submission and will be a part of our introductory product.